dCache/dcache/docs/TheBook/src/main/markdown/install.md

 ### Terminology

-dCache consists of one or more domains.
+dCache consists of one or more *domains*.
 A domain in dCache is a Java Virtual Machine hosting one or more dCache *cells*.
 Each domain must have a name which is unique throughout the dCache instance and a cell must have a unique name within the domain hosting the cell.

 A *service* is an abstraction used in the dCache configuration to describe atomic units to add to a domain.
 It is typically implemented through one or more cells. dCache keeps lists of the domains and the services that are to be run within these domains in the *layout files*.
 The layout file may contain domain- and service- specific configuration values.

-A pool is a cell providing physical data storage services.
+A *pool* is a cell providing physical data storage services.
+A *door* provides access to the data on the pools by implementing a specific data transfer protocol like FTP or NFS.

 ### Configuration files